benjaminmbarr/benjaminmbarr.github.io/index.md

 Hello, there,

-My name is Benjamin Barr, and I am a first-year graduate student in mathematics at Purdue University.
+My name is Ben Barr, and I am a first-year graduate student in mathematics at Purdue University.
 Welcome to my web site!

 CONTACT INFO
 * Mathematical Sciences Building, 150 N. University St., West Lafayette, IN 47907